Dining by the sea

 There is a Bar and a Deli where you can Eat in or Take Away.
 It’s open Wednesday to Sunday 8:30am to 4:00pm.

 There is also a garden area at the back that is open to non residents.
-There are occasional music events and BBQ’s are also held during Summer months.
+There are regular music events and BBQ’s during the Summer months.

 Staple